Rose Gardening 101

-2. Fill the pot about half way with a sterile potting mix (Add enough so that your rose plant will be about 1 to 2 inches below the edge of the pot when set on the soil.)
+2. Fill the pot about half way with a quality soil mix (Add enough so that your rose plant will be about 1 to 2 inches below the edge of the pot when set on the soil.)

 3. Place the plant in the middle of the pot.

-4. Fill the remainder of the pot with the potting mix, bringing it level to the top of the rose’s original soil.
+4. Fill the remainder of the pot with the soil mix, bringing it level to the top of the rose’s original soil.

 5. Water immediately.

 Watch a video of a rose being planted in a container here.